Symmetric multifield oscillons: Two timing analysis

-The restriction of spherical symmetry will be imposed throughout this work.
-The attentive reader will immediately notice that these equations are symmetrical under exchange of the fields, meaning that sending $\chi \rightarrow \phi$ in either of the equations gives back the other.
+In $d$ spatial dimension the above equations are altered by the substitution\footnote{Additionally, in $d$ dimensions the rescalings of the fields will also be different.} $\frac{2}{r}\partial_r \to\frac{d-1}{r}\partial_r $.
+The attentive reader will immediately notice that these equations are symmetrical under exchange of the fields, meaning that sending $\chi \leftrightarrow \pm \phi$ in either of the equations gives back the other.
 This greatly simplifies the analytical search for oscillons which is more difficult (if at all possible) in general multi-component systems.

 It is well established in the literature that oscillons live on long time- and large spatial scales \cite{Fodor:2009kf, Gleiser:2009ys, Salmi:2012ta}.
 This suggests a perturbative approach to extract oscillon solutions from the equations of motion, known as the small-amplitude two-timing analysis.
 The idea is that oscillons exhibit behaviour on two time scales, one capturing the natural frequency of the free field theory and one capturing the correction to this frequency characteristic for the non-linear potential.
 Furthermore, we attempt to capture oscillons which are slowly varying in space, hence are ``broad''.
 This behaviour is found by introducing new time and space variables \beq \tau = \alpha \epsilon^2 t \, ,~ \rho = \epsilon r \eeq where $\alpha$ is a free parameter and $\epsilon \ll 1$.
 While we expect all spatial variation to occur on the scale of $\rho$, the time variation occurs on two scales: $t$ and $\tau$.
 The (double) time derivatives in Eqs.~\eqref{eq:motion} must now be interpreted as full time derivatives, leading to the equations